AbimbolaBukola/DSA-CAPSTONE-PROJECT-2/README.md

 - Power Bi Transform Data Queries (for data Cleaning )
 -  Power Bi Data Preview Column quality, column distribution ( For Data integrity and distinct value)
--  Dax Functions ( for New measures )
+-  Dax Functions ( for New Measures)
-- Power BI (for Data Visualization)
+- Power BI (for Data Visualisation)
 ### Data Cleaning and Preparation

 In the initial phase of the Data Cleaning and preparation, the following actions were performed: